-STUDENT IDENTIFICATION: Each student must have a student body card in his/her possession at all times while on campus or at athletic contests and co-curricular activities.
-It is imperative that students carry their student body card at all times and provide it upon the request of any Christian Brothers faculty or staff member.
-Students will also use student body cards to check out books from the Petrocchi Learning Commons and to purchase dance tickets.
+STUDENT IDENTIFICATION: Each student must always have a student body card in his/her possession while on campus or at athletic contests and co-curricular activities.
+It is imperative that students always carry their student body card and provide it upon the request of any Christian Brothers faculty or staff member.
+Students will also use student body cards to purchase dance tickets.
 Student identification is required for entry to all Catholic Open High School Dances (see page 36), including Christian Brothers dances.
 A student will not be allowed into any dance without his/her student body card.